 With the days getting shorter and many of us leaving or returning from work in the dark, homeowners may be looking for the best option to control lighting and possibly save on energy costs.
-Here are 5 lighting options to consider, along with some pros and cons, to help you make the right decision for your specific situation.
+Our team of residential electricians has put together 5 lighting options to consider, along with some pros and cons, to help you make the right decision for your specific situation.

 Manually Controlled Switch

 This is a basic on/off switch, just like any other switch in your home.

 Pros – It’s easy!
 You can turn the lights on or off whenever you want.
 No programming required.
 A good option for upper floor balconies.
 Some manufacturers provide switches with a soft glow feature which makes it easy to find in the dark.

 Cons – You must physically be at home to activate the lighting.
 Lights can sometimes be left on unnecessarily, defeating the purpose of energy efficiency.

 This technology that will automatically turn the lights on when a sensor detects movement within a preset range.